 - 1. A minimum of 2000 hours of program participation, including 800 hours of direct clinical work. - 2.
 Two to three hours of weekly individual supervision. - 3.
 One hour of group supervision per week (primary care/integrated care and outpatient therapy). - 4.
 Completion of a minimum of four assessment batteries. - 5.
-Competency Evaluations: Mid Year: Resident must achieve a rating of at least 2's or 3 at mid year competency evaluation on with none of the items being rated as a 1 or lower. - End of the year: the Resident must achieve a rating of 3 or higher on 80% of the items.
-With no average rating being lower that 2.5 for a give competency.
+Competency Evaluations: Mid Year: Resident must achieve a rating of at least 2's or 3 at mid-year competency evaluation on with none of the items being rated as a 1 or lower.
+End of the year: the Resident must achieve a rating of 2.5 or higher across all the competencies.